Introduction to Watercolor

 Instructor: Lauren J. Andrews

-Prerequisite: Beginning Drawing
+Prerequisite: Beginning Drawing or equivalent

 Watercolor is fast-moving, unpredictable and hard to control.
 It has a mind of its own, and is often referred to as the most difficult medium to paint with.
 However, some of the very things that make this medium difficult lend to its beauty.
 Watercolor paintings are full of unpredictable moments that make them endlessly interesting, both to paint and to view.